Nonprofit & Charity Registration Lawyer Mississauga Guide

 Mississauga is a growing community with people who care about giving back, so it's a great place to start a charity.
 Officially registering your charity lets you access tax breaks, apply for grants, and make it easier for people to trust you with their donations.
 Plus, if you're officially recognized by the Canada Revenue Agency (CRA) Charities Directorate, you can give out donation receipts that help donors with their taxes—a win-win for you and them.

-Advancing religion: This can include religious organizations like a church, mosque or temple in Mississauga, but your purpose must focus on supporting worship or teachings.
+Advancement of religion: Religious organizations such as a church, mosque or temple in Mississauga, where the purpose centers on worship or teaching.

 Whatever your focus, remember that every activity of your charity should go back to your core purpose.